BrunaCardosoFarias/BrunaCardosoFarias/README.md

 - 👋 Hi, I’m @BrunaCardosoFarias
-- 👀 I’m interested in everything
+- 👀 I’m interested in HTML,CSS3 and JavaScript
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me brunacardosodefarias@gmail.com

 <!---
 BrunaCardosoFarias/BrunaCardosoFarias is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.